Lumenpmy/ADANS/README.md

 Our work presents an innovative three-stage approach, ADANS (Adversarial Normality Shift Adjustment), to robustly manage the aforementioned challenges of normality shifts in IoT environments.
 The approach is comprised of the following components:

-1.**Normality Shift Screener**: We propose an antithetical filtering mechanism to select less but representative samples and eliminate the confusion caused by anomalous ones.
+1. **Normality Shift Screener**: We propose an antithetical filtering mechanism to select less but representative samples and eliminate the confusion caused by anomalous ones.

 2. **Normality Shift Detector**: The latter Detector is designed to amplify the distinction of any given distribution to more effortlessly identify the shifts in the distribution level, therefore, eliminating the perturbation of sample-level shifts.